 The next walk organised by the Footpaths Group will be on Saturday 5 February 2022.
 This five-mile winter walk, along footpaths, farm fields and tracks, and quiet lanes, will pass the remains of an old industrial site and cross a disused railway line.
 Everyone is welcome, including well-behaved dogs on leads (there will be sheep along some of the way – be careful not to disturb them).
 Some of the walk could be muddy or icy, so please come prepared.
 Meet by the telephone box in Wark at 10 am.
 There is parking on the main road or in the car park in Wark village.
 For more information, email the walks organiser or call 01890 850 339.

-The Parish Council will be meeting on Tuesday 14 January 2020 at 6.30 pm in St Cuthbert’s Church, Carham.
-You can find the agenda on our Meetings page.
-If you live or work in the parish, you are welcome to attend.
-Please contact the Parish Clerk for more information.
+The next meeting of the Parish Council will be on Tuesday 11 January 2022 at 6.30 pm, in St Cuthbert’s Church, Carham.
+You can find the agenda and minutes of previous meetings on our Meetings page.

-We have been advised of a Temporary Traffic Regulation Order as follows: 115700008 A698 Wideopen Plantation JCN To Berwick.
+We have been advised of a Temporary Traffic Regulation Order as follows: 126984853 B6350 Wark Main Road, Wark.

 Details of the disruption can be viewed here